Unpacking Michelle Obama’s Impostor Syndrome

 True there are those who have risen to their level of mediocrity.
 But there are also plenty of executives, board members, world leaders, and others with a seat at the table who really are intelligent and capable.
 The same is true for people who occupy cubicles or run small businesses or make art.

-It’s not because they’re any more intelligent or competent or talented.
 The only difference between them and us, is in the same situation that’s likely to trigger an impostor feeling in us – a job interview, a promotion, starting a new business – they’re thinking different thoughts.

-How to Think Like a Non-Impostor
+How to Think Like a Humble Realist

 That’s it!